Durantoss/MetalUnion/replit.md

 - Enhanced user experience with smooth color transitions

 **Hero Design Recreation Complete**: Successfully recreated the original dramatic hero-style landing page design based on user's uploaded screenshot.
 User confirmed this is the design to work with moving forward.
 Features include:
-- Large "GAZE INTO THE ABYSS" hero section with dramatic red typography and text shadows
+- Large hero section with dramatic typography and text shadows
 - Professional navigation header with MOSHUNION branding and responsive design
 - Featured bands displayed in large, image-focused cards with overlays and gradients
 - Star ratings and review counts for community engagement
 - Mobile-responsive typography using clamp() for optimal scaling
 - Modern card-based layout matching the original aesthetic with 16:10 aspect ratios
 - Preserved all authentication and search functionality
-- Dark theme (#0a0a0a background) with red accents (#dc2626) throughout

 **Authentication System Implementation Complete**: Successfully implemented comprehensive user authentication with "remember me" functionality.
 Features include:
 - Replit OAuth integration with secure session management